ibm-cloud-docs/cis/about-rule-sets.md

 | `http_config_settings` | Configuration rules | API |
 {: caption="Available phases" caption-side="bottom"}

-## Entry point ruleset
+## Entrypoint ruleset
 {: #entry-point-ruleset}

-Entry point rulesets are abstracted away when you use the {{site.data.keyword.cis_short_notm}} UI.
+Entrypoint rulesets are abstracted away when you use the {{site.data.keyword.cis_short_notm}} UI.
 They are required to deploy and override rulesets when using the API, CLI, SDK, or Terraform.
 {: note}

-An entry point ruleset contains a list of ordered rules that run in a phase at the instance or zone level.
-This ruleset is an entry point for all rules that are executed in a phase.
+An entrypoint ruleset contains a list of ordered rules that run in a phase at the instance or zone level.
+This ruleset is an entrypoint for all rules that are executed in a phase.
 Some of these rules might run other rulesets.

-Each phase has, at most, one entry point ruleset at the instance level and at the zone level.
+Each phase has, at most, one entrypoint ruleset at the instance level and at the zone level.

-The `kind` field of a phase entry point ruleset has one of the following values:
+The `kind` field of a phase entrypoint ruleset has one of the following values:

-* `root`: Used for a phase entry point ruleset at the instance level
+* `root`: Used for a phase entrypoint ruleset at the instance level
-* `zone`: Used for a phase entry point ruleset at the zone level
+* `zone`: Used for a phase entrypoint ruleset at the zone level

-If a 404 status code is received when fetching the phase entry point ruleset, it likely doesn't exist and must be created with the update API for the [zone level entry point](/apidocs/cis#update-zone-entrypoint-ruleset) or [instance level entry point](/apidocs/cis#update-instance-entrypoint-ruleset).
+If a 404 status code is received when fetching an entrypoint ruleset, the particular ruleset phase likely doesn't exist and must be created with the update API for the [zone level entrypoint](/apidocs/cis#update-zone-entrypoint-ruleset) or [instance level entrypoint](/apidocs/cis#update-instance-entrypoint-ruleset).
 When creating the ruleset, Use the intended phase and set the request body to `{ "rules": [] }`.

-For instructions on deploying rulesets that use entry point rulesets for WAF managed rules, see [Deploying managed rulesets](/docs/cis?topic=cis-deploying-rule-sets).
-To learn how to override rulesets with entry point rulesets, see [Overriding managed rulesets](/docs/cis?topic=cis-overriding-rulesets&interface=cli).
+For instructions on deploying rulesets that use entrypoint rulesets for WAF managed rules, see [Deploying managed rulesets](/docs/cis?topic=cis-deploying-rule-sets).
+To learn how to override rulesets with entrypoint rulesets, see [Overriding managed rulesets](/docs/cis?topic=cis-overriding-rulesets&interface=cli).